Jimmie Soto

 Community Living Coordinator

-Jessica Carrillo is the IL Rural Area Specialist here the Independent Living Center of Kern County (ILCKC).
+Jessica Carrillo is the Community Living Coordinator here at the Independent Living Center of Kern County (ILCKC).
 Jessica joined ILCKC first as a volunteer in 2009 and was then hired on in 2010.
-Jessica’s numerous roles at ILCKC began with her position as an administrative assistant/volunteer coordinator in 2010; she was an office manager in 2012; she became an IL Specialist in 2016 and in 2018 she became a IL Rural Area Specialist.
-Jessica also works with the California Community Transitions (CCT) Program which is a Medi-Cal based program which assist individuals who are in skilled nursing facilities to transition out and live independently in their own homes.
+Jessica’s numerous roles at ILCKC began with her position as an administrative assistant/volunteer coordinator in 2010; she was an office manager in 2012; she became an IL Specialist in 2016; she was an IL Rural Area Specialist in 2018 and currently works as a Community Living Coordinator for the program Aging and Disability Resource Center (ADRC) since 2022.
+Jessica currently has 14 years of experience working with people with disabilities.

-Outside of ILCKC, Jessica has been married for 8 years and is a mother of 5 children.
-One of her hobbies is extreme couponing.
+Outside of ILCKC, Jessica has been with her spouse since 2005 and has 5 children.
+Jessica is also a huge fan of Pocahontas.
 Jessica’s favorite quote to live by is from Henry Ford “Coming together is a beginning; keeping together is progress; working together is success”.

 Jessica Renteria